Can Sex Relieve Migraine Headaches? The Scientific View

 How Sex Relieves Migraine Pain

-Try sex to cure headaches, especially if they're caused by migraines.
+Try sex to cure migraine pain and cluster headaches.
 Even masturbation works, provided you orgasm.
 Orgasm boosts chemicals like endorphins, serotonin, and dopamine, low levels of which are linked with migraine.
 These reduce your perception of pain and induce a sense of relaxation.
 Oxytocin released during sex also makes for restful sleep.
 But don't try sex if you are prone to explosive headaches during an orgasm.

 “Not tonight, honey, I have a headache!” – this oft-heard line of sitcom humor or genuine roadblock to intimacy might just have to retire now.
 Research has found that sex can relieve migraine headaches completely in some patients.
 Doubtful?
 Here’s proof.